xaca/gitober_challenge/README.md

 Everyday we have a challenge, try to do it, and share your results as a PR in this repository, use the correct folder for each day, remember you could ask for help.
 Chat GPT and other tools would be welcome to acomplish task in the list.

+Thank you, for your contributions, please consider to star this repository. 🌟

 ## Official 2024 prompt list, Create a

 1. Class diagram inspire in Halloween movies like Monster Squad, E.T, Goonies...